BenHowkins/nerd_box_pp5/README.md

 - If there is products in the bag then each product and relivant information will be displayed on it's own row.
 - This information include:
   - The product image
-  - The product name, size (if applicable) and sku number in a single colum in that order.
+  - The product name, size (if applicable), color (if applicable) and sku number in a single column in that order.
   - The price of the item
   - The quantity in an input box with two buttons, an 'Update' button which will update the quantity in the bag to whatever is in the quantity input box and a 'Remove' button which removes that item from the bag.
   - The subtotal of this product